What is a Template Agent and why would I use one?

 3. Click Create

 This will create a Template Account.
-This creates and agent in the database that you can apply settings to, but it is not associated with a real machine, it is just a place holder.
+This creates an agent in the database that you can apply settings to, but it is not associated with a real machine, it is just a placeholder.

 Now that you have this, you can configure it just like a real agent, you can schedule procedures against it, change the menu settings, the check-in address and so on.